oneforawe/react-ts/README.md

 A to-do list for continuing development of this template:

-* Investigate adding style/format linting for css/scss, since stylelint no longer provides that kind of linting.
 * Investigate possibility of putting the remaining config files into the config folder.
+* Investigate improving the css/scss style/format linting.
+Currently using
+  stylefmt but it doesn't fix, for example, missing semi-colons or rgb function formatting (stylelint rule color-function-notation).
+Could either improve configuration of stylefmt or find a better formatter solution.
+(Stylelint no longer provides that kind of linting.)
 * Investigate having the git config file refer to a separate credentials file;
   that would simplify files and steps.
 * Investigate simplifying the process to automatically fix file-line-endings,